UDID Card Guide – Check Swavlamban Card Status

 The Unique Disability ID (UDID), also known as the Swavlamban Card, is a government-issued digital identity card for persons with disabilities.
 It’s part of an initiative by the Department of Empowerment of Persons with Disabilities (DEPwD) under the Ministry of Social Justice & Empowerment.

-Why is UDID important?
+Why is the UDID Card important?

 Before the UDID Portal was launched, people with disabilities had to carry multiple documents to prove their disability status.
 Now, with the UDID card, all disability-related details are stored in one digital card that is valid nationwide.